scripteriojs/scripterio/README.md

   <a href="https://www.npmjs.com/package/scripterio">Link to NPM repository > scripterio</a>
 </p>

-#### ScripterI/O is a JavaScript testing framework running on Node.js that makes testing easy and fun.
+<p align="center">ScripterI/O is a JavaScript testing framework running on Node.js that makes testing easy and fun.</p>

 ## Getting started